python-poetry/poetry/docs/pre-commit-hooks.md

 {{% note %}}
-If you specify the `args:` section for a hook in your pre-commit config the default `args:` are overwritten.
-So if you want to add arguments you need to specify the default ones in your config also.
+If you specify the `args:` for a hook in your `.pre-commit-config.yaml`, the defaults are overwritten.
+You must fully specify all arguments for your hook if you make use of `args:`.
 {{% /note %}}